ewilded/shelling/README.md

 So, using all the variations of test commands like cat /etc/passwd or echo test would lead to false negatives, because the output is never returned to the browser.
 This is why we need alternative feedback channels (which do not necessarily mean ouf of band channels - this terminology rather refers to the way of extracting data).

-A feedback channel is simply the way we collect the indicator of a successful injection.
+A feedback channel is simply the way we collect the indicator of a successful injection/suspicious behavior.

 Hence, for command injection, we can have the following feedback channels:
 - output (all the above examples except the last one use directly returned output, could as well be indirectly returned, e.g. visible in some other module, put into a file, sent via email and so on, all depending on what the vulnerable feature does and how it returns results)
 - response time (e.g. commands like sleep 30 will case noticeable half-minute delay, confirming that the injection was successful, however this will not work with asynchronous scripts)
-- network traffic, like reverse HTTP connections (wget http://a.collaborator.example.org), ICMP ping requests or/and DNS lookups (ping sub.a.collaborator.example.org)
+- network traffic, like reverse HTTP connections (`wget http://a.collaborator.example.org`), ICMP ping requests or/and DNS lookups (ping sub.a.collaborator.example.org)
 - file system (if we have access to it; we can attempt to inject commands like `touch /tmp/cmdinject` and then inspect the `/tmp` directory if the file was created - or have the customer to do it for us)
 - availability (if all the above fails/is not an option, the only way (without involving third parties) to confirm that the injected command has executed, would be an injection of some sort of payload causing a DoS condition like reboot, shutdown or remove)